lmingari/cwl_workflows/README.md

 ```

 It runs the miniapp for different domain decomposition, reports simulation
 times and generates a plot.
-As a resulta, you should obtain a suumary table
+As a result, you should obtain a summary table
 with running times (`summary.csv`) and a figure like this:

 ![image](examples/strong_scaling/times.png)